Kuwguap/calvarypay/DATABASE_SETUP_INSTRUCTIONS.md

 - ✅ Users can log in with test credentials
 - ✅ Complete frontend-to-database authentication flow functional

-The EliteePay application will be fully operational with production-ready authentication!
+The CalvaryPay application will be fully operational with production-ready authentication!